-The oldest historical reference to Fugnano dates back to 1254, the year in which three people from the Casolare di Fugnano farm were registered as wood merchants.
-Fugnano was therefore a farmhouse of ancient origin and a small community worthy of having its own small church dedicated to San Bartolomeo.
-This church, as dependent on the church of Santa Maria Assunta di Cellole, was included in the diocese of Volterra, under which it remained until the end of 1800.
-Toward the endof this century the church was deconsecrated and then closed.
-The fact that in 1254 there were three wood merchantssuggests that the farmwas surrounded by woodlands.
-In this period Fugnano was considered one of the 44 villas of the San Gimignanodistrict, "villa" meaning a rural agglomeration in which sharecroppers, day laborersand independent farmerslived.
+The oldest document discovered about the village of Fugnano is from 1254, the year in which three people from the Casolare di Fugnano were registered among the wood sellers of the San Gimignano countryside.
+In this period Fugnano was considered one of the 44 villas in the San Gimignano countryside.
+Fugnano was a cottage of ancient origin and a small community worthy of having a small church which was dedicated to San Bartolomeo.
+This church, as dependent on the church of Santa Maria Assunta di Cellole, was included in the diocese of Volterra, under which it remained until the end of the 1800s.
+On the decline of this century the church was deconsecrated.

 In 1348 with the outbreak of the plague, the village of Fugnano remained empty and deserted.
 Many crops were abandoned, houses vacated and consequently the entire village dispersed.
 This is certainly the period of its greatest decline, one in which even the buildings transformed their appearance and undoubtedly the time when all the ancient castle structures vanished.
 Fugnano was diminished to an almost completely uninhabited village until 1475, the year in which, a century and a half after the emergence of the plague, it began to repopulate.